 Others would argue; that you must buy all the ingredients, mash all the bits together- with tamarind paste, fish oil, thai sugar cane, the right kinds of vinegar etc. Then you have a true Thai paste.
-A familiar site in Indian or Bangladeshi takeaway would be a plastic caters pack of Pataks.
+A familiar sight in Indian or Bangladeshi takeaway would be a plastic caters pack of Pataks.
 I’m not gonna say anymore, but I truly feel that it should refer back to the hot topic on authenticity.
 You try feeding someone in India a paste and I guess they’d have a few comments.
-It’s not rocket science isn’t it.
-Its not real.
+It’s not rocket science, isn’t is it.
+It’s not real.
 You pay out to eat the very best.
 We deserve it right?!

 Grown in Malvern and a Homecooked Menu